puristajs/purista/website/src/api/modules/purista_core.md

 Ƭ **EBMessageAddress**: `Object`

-A event bus message address describes receiver/sender of a message.
+A event bridge message address describes receiver/sender of a message.

 #### Type declaration